-Afternoon Alibi Interview with Anna DeLange
+Afternoon Alibi Interview with Anna Delange

-NAVAL AIR STATION SIGONELLA, Italy (November 13, 2024) An interview with Anna DeLange, Stars and Stripes Marketing Assistant on Naval Air Station Sigonella, to talk about local specialties in Italy, best places to visit in Italy, and a Stars and Stripes competition.
+NAVAL AIR STATION SIGONELLA, Italy (Nov.
+21, 2024) An interview with Anna DeLange from Stars and Stripes to highlight travel opportunities.
 American Forces Network Sigonella is a Navy-operated American Forces Radio and Television Service station that provides host command and military information, local and world news, sports and entertainment programming for service members, their families, and DoD personnel assigned to NAS Sigonella.
-(U.S. Navy audio by Mass Communication Specialist 2nd Class Cryton Vandiesal)
+(U.S. Navy audio by Mass Communication Specialist Seaman Jacob Hart)

 |Date Taken: